Translation

 Tara Parachuk | October 7, 2022

-The English language is one of the most popular languages globally, partly because it’s the universally-accepted language of science, politics, and business.
-But multiculturalism and multilingualism are alive and well within the USA, too, so content creators are constantly needing to translate their English scripts to other languages to reach broader audiences.
+The English language is one of the most popular languages globally, partly because it’s the universally accepted language of science, politics and business.
+However, multiculturalism and multilingualism are alive and well within the USA, too, so content creators are constantly needing to translate their English scripts to other languages to reach broader audiences.
+You might be asking yourself, “What are the top 10 languages in the USA besides English?”
+Let’s take a look at those languages and how they relate to the voice over industry.

-This is where voice actors come in.
-Voice over artists are lending their multilingualism to provide the translated recordings needed by content creators and brands, but the cost of these recordings vary because it may take more or less time to communicate the same message in a different language.
+Voice artists are lending their multilingualism to provide the translated recordings needed by content creators and brands, but the cost of these recordings varies because it may take more or less time to communicate the same message in a different language.

 In this article